dgaydukov/cert-ocpjp11/files/ocpjp11.md

 ```
 John Doe, 30
 ```
-As we see, very similar to Reflection API.
+VarHandle (java 9) - wrapper for a field to perform atomic operations on that field.
+It's very similar to `Unsafe`.
+And before to achieve this you have to use this class to atomically change values (look into `AtomicInteger` under-the-hood it uses `Unsafe` to atomically modify value), but now you can use `VarHandl` to achieve same results (look into `AtomicReference`, it uses `VarHandle` under-the-hood).
+You can achieve `volatile` features, even if field is not declared as volatile.

-Before `VarHandle` you have to use `Unsafe` to change values
+Below is example how before you have to use `Unsafe` and now you can use `VarHandle` for same operation.
+But before with `Unsafe` you have to use `offset` which is error-prone.
 ```java
 public void lazySet(V newValue) {
     unsafe.putOrderedObject(this, valueOffset, newValue);